christiangroth/json-store/README.md

 		// provide getters and setters
 	}

 Also be sure to have an default no-arg contructor in order flexjson may create new instances for deserialization.
+Be aware that @JSON annotations are needed only when not using deep serialization mode.

 back to [top](#table-of-contents).